remisharoon/jobs-analyzer/README.md

 ### Crswtch Scraper Pipeline

-- The Crswtch scraper lives in `src/plombery/carswitch_crs.py`.
+- The Crswtch scraper lives in `src/plombery/crswth_crs.py`.
 It mirrors the Dubizzle flow: scrape, enrich with detail page data, and index into Elasticsearch.
-- Configure the behaviour in the `[carswitch]` section of `src/plombery/config/config.ini` (listing URL template, page count, back-off timings, and ES index name).
+- Configure the behaviour in the `[crstch]` section of `src/plombery/config/config.ini` (listing URL template, page count, back-off timings, and ES index name).
-- Ensure the Elasticsearch config contains either `carswitch_index` or set `es_index` inside the `[carswitch]` block.
+- Ensure the Elasticsearch config contains either `carswitch_index` or set `es_index` inside the `[crstch]` block.
 - Run the task manually with `plombery run crswtch_pipeline` or let the scheduled trigger (06:00 Asia/Dubai) execute it daily.
   - The pipeline includes an export step that writes `crswth_listings.json` and uploads it to Cloudflare R2 at `data/crswth_listings.json` within the configured bucket.
+  - The scraper attempts to capture posted/published timestamps (created/published/posted/added/discountAppliedAt) when present, normalizes them to `*_iso` fields, and includes them in ES and in the JSON export.
+  - For efficiency, listings that already exist in ES (matched by document `_id` == `id`) are skipped to avoid re-fetching the detail page.

 ### Testing